akashdeep023/prisma-orm/README.md

 ## Selecting your database

--   Prisma lets you chose between a few databases (MySQL, Postgres, Mongo)
+-   Prisma lets you choose between a few databases (MySQL, Postgres, Mongo)
 -   You can update `prisma/schema.prisma` to setup what database you want to use.

     > Also replace the `database url` with your test url for now